 Her debut EP Spring Will Come was released in December 2013, and soon climbed up the singer-songwriter charts on iTunes, with lead single receiving a warm reception on BBC London Introducing.
 While writing and producing new material, Nadine played in Swiss venues such as Salzhaus Winterthur, Scala Wetzikon, Musigbistrot Bern, Nordportal and Royal in Baden, supporting established Swiss artists Luca Little and James Gruntz.
 Her second EP Exile was released in March 2015 and its single ‘This Isn’t Love’ was played on BBC London and BBC 2 as well as other independent radio stations.

-While working on her next release, Nadine enjoys teaching songwriting at the ICMP and ICMP Online.
+While working on her next release, Nadine enjoys teaching songwriting at ICMP.
 She continues to play regularly in the UK and Switzerland.
 Her collaboration with film score composer Dave Holden, ‘Take Me Away’, was recently featured in an advertising campaign for Mazda cars.